fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 {{/each}}
 ```

-In FluentCMS, you won’t explicitly see the `{{#each}}` statement in the Page Designer.
-If a block's data source is set to `data-list`, FluentCMS automatically generates the loop.
+In FormCMS, you won’t explicitly see the `{{#each}}` statement in the Page Designer.
+If a block's data source is set to `data-list`, the system automatically generates the loop.

 - **Example Page Settings:** [Page Schema Settings](https://fluent-cms-admin.azurewebsites.net/_content/FluentCMS/schema-ui/page.html?schema=page&id=32)
 - **Example Rendered Page:** [Rendered List Page](https://fluent-cms-admin.azurewebsites.net/)